benwiz/learn/README.md

 ## To Do

+- Make it pretty and deploy it.

 - BUG: Weird first row of table, it's not perfectly 50-50
+- Instead of training every game, train every X games.
+Then increase the level of the computer.
 - Go back and layer in cookie usage
-- Make it pretty and deploy it.
-Stop trying to fix Brain.js.
-- Toggle for "fast mode" which caps iterations at 500

 - Try LSTM using Tensorflow.js instead of Brain.js.
 - Try multilayer perceptron